Riverscapes/riverscapes-website-jekyll/Tools/index.md

 <a href=""><img src="{{ site.baseurl }}/assets/images/tools/TRL.png"></a></div>

 ------
 # Why Bother?
-Why Go Beyond Research Grade?
+Why Go Beyond Research-Grade?
 If you've gotten to the bottom of this page, you presumably scrolled through or read a bunch of detail trying to encourage investment in making tools Riverscapes-Compliant and hopefully profossional, production or commercialized.
 The reason is simple.
 If we believe our science is good enough to inform management, inspire the public to conserve and restore riverscapes, then **we need to make the tools that represent that science scalable and accessible**.
 If our science is only relevant to other scientists, then we at least should meet a standard of practice of transparency and reproducability.

 Put another way, when we invest in scalability, and adhre to a shared set of common goals, bigger things can happen.
 One such example is, ironically, how Bezos led Amazon to operate.
 The video below is a recap of a point Philip Bailey made recently: